Shell111/tic-tac-toe/notes.md

 Create functions that will enable the HTML grid cells to change once clicked

-Create functions that will evaluate the grid cells for winning combinations of:
+Create functions and If statements that will evaluate the grid cells for winning combinations of:
   — first row, second row, third row,
   — first column, second column, third column
   — first diagonal, second diagonal